-There will be moments when you feel true pain by realizing that someone very important to you has stopped seeing you as important.
-Perhaps they have stopped recognizing you, or needing you.
+There will be moments when you feel true pain when realizing that someone very important to you has stopped seeing you as important.
+Perhaps they have stopped recognizing you or needing you.

-There really are only a very few people around that are truly important to you, but of course, they are the best.
-You don’t need to “accumulate people,” like you do in social networks.
-In real life, we prioritize and love what we have in front of us.
+There are only a few people around that are truly important to you, but of course, they are the best.
+You don’t need to “accumulate people,” as you do on social networks.
+In real life, we prioritize and love what we have in front of us:

 - People that truly need you will show you.
-They will do so wholly, without being selfish or blackmailing.
+They will do so wholly, without being selfish or blackmailing you.
 These people love you, respect you, and know how to establish the daily exchange where both parties win and nobody loses.

-- If people that need you know how to show you, never forget to reciprocate it.
-Making the people around us see that we need them too is a powerful way to recognize them.
-This makes them feel useful, important, and essential parts of your closest friendship base.
+Making people around us see that we need them is a powerful way to recognize them.
+This makes them feel useful and important.

-People need a lot of things to live: food, shelter, warmth, a home, and moments of fun and freedom.
+People need a lot of things to survive: food, shelter, warmth, a home, and moments of fun and freedom.
 So never forget that the most important things in life aren’t “things,” they’re people.

-This is why it’s so important to know how to care for, look after, recognize, and of course, distance yourself from useless individuals that only cause you harm and stop your personal growth.
+This is why it’s so important to know how to care for, recognize, and of course, to avoid people that only cause you harm and stop your personal growth.

 Make yourself a priority.
 Look out for yourself every day and for the people who really care about you.